dcrops/public-holiday-calc-app/README.md

 Regional rules

-Applied if the address matches:
+Applied when the address matches:

 an LGA

-a locality (town/suburb)
+a locality

 or a postcode

-De-duplication
+Merge & de-duplication

-Regional holidays override or supplement base holidays where applicable
+Regional holidays supplement base holidays where applicable

-This layered approach mirrors how payroll systems must handle Australian award compliance.
+This mirrors how Australian payroll and award compliance works in practice.

 🏛️ State vs LGA vs Locality Holidays
 Level	Applies To	Example
-State	Entire state/territory	VIC Labour Day
+State	Entire state / territory	VIC Labour Day
 LGA	Entire council area	Ballarat Cup Day
-Locality	Specific town/suburb	Cairns Show Day
+Locality	Specific town / suburb	Cairns Show Day

-Some holidays apply only to a town (not the whole council).
+Some holidays apply to a town but not the entire council.
 This app models that distinction explicitly.

-🚀 Live Deployment

-The app is deployed on Render as a Web Service.

-Key deployment considerations:

-No large .gpkg files committed to Git

-Simplified GeoJSON artifact used at runtime

-Environment variables injected via Render
+📌 Example Use Case

+A payroll team needs to validate whether an employee working from Ballarat during November 2025 is entitled to a local public holiday.

+Standard holiday APIs miss Ballarat Cup Day

+This app:

+resolves the employee’s LGA

+applies the correct regional rule

+includes the holiday in payroll calculations

-🧪 Testing Approach
+🧪 Usage & Testing
 Single Lookup

 Returns all applicable holidays for a selected year

-Intended for exploratory checks
+Intended for exploratory checks and validation

 Batch Mode

 Supports pay-period filtering

-Intended for payroll validation
+Intended for payroll and compliance validation

 Mixed states and locations supported